civican/legisinfo/42-1/bills/C-15/bill_text.md

 ### Section 23

-  **(1)** Subject to the regulations, the monthly amount of an earnings loss benefit under section 22 that is payable in respect of a member or a veteran is **90**% of the member's or veteran's imputed income for a month.
+  **(1)** Subject to the regulations, the monthly amount of an earnings loss benefit under section 22 that is payable in respect of a member or a veteran is 90% of the member's or veteran's imputed income for a month.

 ### Section 85

   **(1)** Subparagraph 38(1)(b)(ii) of the Act is replaced by the following:

-    the disability award is not yet payable **in ac-****cordance with** section 53.
+    the disability award is not yet payable in ac-cordance with section 53.

   **(2)** Subsections 38(2) and (3) of the Act are replaced by the following:

-    **(2)** The Minister shall determine the amount of the **career impact** allowance that may be paid to the veteran in a year, **taking into account the potential impact of the** permanent **and severe** impairment **on the veteran's career advancement opportunities**.
-The minimum **career impact** allowance shall be the amount set out in item 1, column 2, of Schedule 2, and the maximum **career impact** allowance shall be the amount set out in item 2, column 2.
+    **(2)** The Minister shall determine the amount of the career impact allowance that may be paid to the veteran in a year, taking into account the potential impact of the permanent and severe impairment on the veteran's career advancement opportunities.
+The minimum career impact allowance shall be the amount set out in item 1, column 2, of Schedule 2, and the maximum career impact allowance shall be the amount set out in item 2, column 2.

-    **(3)** The Minister may, on application, increase the **career impact** allowance that may be paid under subsection (2) by the amount set out in item 2.1, column 2, of Schedule 2, if the Minister determines that the veteran **has a diminished earning capacity**.
+    **(3)** The Minister may, on application, increase the career impact allowance that may be paid under subsection (2) by the amount set out in item 2.1, column 2, of Schedule 2, if the Minister determines that the veteran has a diminished earning capacity.

 ### Section 86

 Subsection 40(2) of the English version of the Act is replaced by the following:

-**(2)** If a veteran who is required by the Minister to undergo a medical examination or an assessment fails without reasonable excuse to do so, the Minister may cancel the **career impact** allowance.
+**(2)** If a veteran who is required by the Minister to undergo a medical examination or an assessment fails without reasonable excuse to do so, the Minister may cancel the career impact allowance.

 ### Section 87

   **(1)** Paragraph 41(b) of the Act is replaced by the following:

-    respecting what constitutes a barrier to re-establishment in civilian life and **a diminished earning capacity**;
+    respecting what constitutes a barrier to re-establishment in civilian life and a diminished earning capacity;

   **(2)** Paragraph 41(g) of the French version of the Act is replaced by the following:

-    **concernant**, pour l'application de l'article 38, ce qui constitue une déficience grave et permanente et la méthode pour établir l'existence et l'ampleur d'une telle déficience chez le vétéran.
+    concernant, pour l'application de l'article 38, ce qui constitue une déficience grave et permanente et la méthode pour établir l'existence et l'ampleur d'une telle déficience chez le vétéran.

 ### Section 88

 The description of B in subsection 52(1) of the Act is replaced by the following:

-is the amount set out in column 3 of Schedule 3 that corresponds to **what was, immediately before** the disability award **becomes payable**, the member's or veteran's extent of disability, **as** set out in column 2 of that Schedule, in respect of the aggregate of all of the member's or veteran's disability assessments and deemed disability assessments under this Act.
+is the amount set out in column 3 of Schedule 3 that corresponds to what was, immediately before the disability award becomes payable, the member's or veteran's extent of disability, as set out in column 2 of that Schedule, in respect of the aggregate of all of the member's or veteran's disability assessments and deemed disability assessments under this Act.

 ### Section 89